AFontaine79/stm-blinky/README.md

 Blinky on an STM32 Nucleo board built entirely using CMake.

 ## About the Project
 This project is my first exercise completing a fully functional build for an embedded target using the CMake build system.
-As is customary, I have chosen to implement Blinky.

-Other goals for this project are to be cross-platform and simple to use.
-End users should be able to build the project and flash a device with minimal effort.
+As I learn more about CMake and setting up build systems, this project will evolve.

+Additional goals for this project include:
+- [ ] Easy to use (as little setup effort as possible)
+- [ ] Seamless IDE integration
+- [ ] Automatic management of dev environments
+- [ ] Cross-platform support (Mac, Windows, and Linux)
+- [ ] Reproducable builds that match CI

 ## Project Status
 Blinky is functional for the NUCLEO-L476RG.
 Other Nucleo boards could be added, but I haven't created build configurations for them yet.

 The project builds using CMake, but there is no proper install target yet.
-Currently, a `flash_device.sh` script is provided, which requires that you have J-Link (not ST-Link) drivers installed.
-This works to load a Nucleo board, although it will pop up a limited-use license agreement.

 Build and load has been verified in:
 - [x] Windows Git Bash